Jamie Byng

 James Edmund Byng (born 27 June 1969) is a British publisher.
 He works for the independent publishing firm Canongate Books, where he is the CEO and publisher.

 Early life

 Byng grew up in the village of Abbots Worthy in Hampshire, England.
-The second son of the 8th Earl of Strafford and Jennifer May, he is brother to the author Lady Georgia Byng, and through his stepfather, Sir Christopher Bland (the former chairman of the BBC, British Telecom and Royal Shakespeare Company), he is the half-brother of Archie Bland, print journalist and former deputy editor of The Independent.
+The second son of the 8th Earl of Strafford and his first wife Jennifer May, he is a brother of the author Lady Georgia Byng, and through his stepfather, Sir Christopher Bland (the former chairman of the BBC, British Telecom and Royal Shakespeare Company), he is the half-brother of Archie Bland, print journalist and former deputy editor of The Independent.

 Education and family

 Byng was educated at Winchester College, an independent boarding-school for boys in the cathedral city of Winchester in Hampshire, Southern England, followed by the University of Edinburgh.
 While attending the university, he ran a funk, reggae, and rare groove night club named "Chocolate City" (after the Parliament classic) at The Venue with his first wife, Whitney McVeigh, with whom he has two children – a daughter Marley and son Leo.
 Whitney McVeigh is the daughter of a socialite mother and her father is an American banker.
 Byng and McVeigh separated in 2001, and in 2005 Byng married literary agent Elizabeth Sheinkman, with whom he has two children, Ivy and Nathaniel.
 Byng separated from Sheinkman in 2016 and married Silvia Gimenez Varela in 2021 and they have one child.